gotthardp/rabbitmq-coap-pubsub/README.md

 ## Copyright and Licensing

-Copyright (c) 2015 Petr Gotthard <petr.gotthard@centrum.cz>
+Copyright (c) 2015 Petr Gotthard <petr.gotthard@centrum.cz>.
+All Rights Reserved.

-This package is subject to the Mozilla Public License Version 2.0 (the "License");
+This package is subject to the Mozilla Public License Version 1.1 (the "License");
 you may not use this file except in compliance with the License.
-You may obtain a copy of the License at http://mozilla.org/MPL/2.0/.
+You may obtain a copy of the License at http://www.mozilla.org/MPL/.

 Software distributed under the License is distributed on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either express or implied.
 See the License for the